Social experiment: History

-In 1895, American psychologist Norman Triplett constructed one of the earliest known social experiments, in which he found out that cyclists managed to ride a bike faster when racing against another person rather than racing against the clock.
+In 1895, American psychologist Norman Triplett constructed one of the earliest known social experiments, in which he found out that cyclists rode their bikes faster when racing against another person than when they raced against a clock.
 Norman found similar results, through another experiment, where he asked children to turn fishing reels both alone and with other children present.
 Field social experiments had proved to be efficient as they reflect real life due to their natural setting.

-The social experiments commonly referred to today were conducted decades later, in which an experiment is done in a controlled environment such as a laboratory.
-An example of this is Stanley Milgram's obedience experiment in 1963.
+The social experiments commonly referred to today were conducted decades later.
+These experiments took place in a laboratory or other controlled setting.
+An example of this was Stanley Milgram's obedience experiment in 1963.
 Social experiments began in the United States as a test of the negative income tax concept in the late 1960s and since then have been conducted on all the populated continents.

 During the 1970s, criticism of the ethics and accusations of gender and racial bias led to a reassessment of both the field of social psychology and the conducted experiments.
 While experimental methods were still employed, other methods gained popularity.

+Social experiments are sometimes used to evaluate utopian proposals.
+Such was the Utopia Experiment which took place in Scotland in 2006.